metaplex-foundation/docs/docs/create-candy/01-introduction.md

 ### The Candy Machine Command Line Tool

-Creating and controlling a Candy Machine is typically done through command line tool, currently distributed as source code in a GitHub repository.
+Creating and controlling a Candy Machine is typically done through the Metaplex command line tool, currently distributed as source code in a GitHub repository.

 You can clone this repository anywhere you like, but the recommended practice is: